 The government needs to ensure that the rental control policies are crafted by analyzing the data in the areas most prone to gentrification.

 Only then can the true purpose of urban utilization be served.

 Community Benefits Agreement

 Community benefits agreements are yet another effective measure to stop displacement in any locality.

 These agreements allow residents to extract maximum benefits from the community, making the neighborhood highly affordable for them.

-These programs are famous for promoting employment opportunities for people of color while living in the same neighborhood by increasing their skill set by incorporating them in various vocational programs.
+These programs are famous for promoting employment opportunities for people of color who live in the same neighborhoods.
+This is accomplished by increasing their skill sets by incorporating them into various vocational programs.

 This also opens the doors for favorable working conditions for people of color.

 Urban Renewal Should Not be Stopped; Gentrification Should